Riello Whitepaper: Advantages of a Transformer-based UPS System – Power Continuity

 The Master HP UPS design incorporates a built-in Output Isolation Transformer, as standard.
 The transformer is located between the UPS Inverter output stage and Static Switch.
 It provides Galvanic Isolation, a functional separation (or barrier) between (a) the input supply (to the UPS Rectifier/Power Factor Correction (PFC) Converter) and (b) the UPS Inverter output to the Static Switch.
 Within the transformer, energy flows through the primary and secondary windings.
 There is no direct current path through which potentially damaging power quality problems can flow; either to the Load from an upstream distribution fault or downstream from the load back into the mains power supply.
 This type of transformer provides Master HP UPS with higher Levels of resilience and reliability than transformerless UPS designs, protecting both connected loads and the upstream distribution system.
 The same level of protection cannot be achieved by a transformerless UPS in its standard configuration.

-The advantages resulting from a transformer-based UPS, increase when two or more systems are installed in a parallel N+X architecture, with or without a Decentralised or Centralised Bypass.
+The advantages resulting from a transformer-based UPS, increase when two or more systems are installed in a parallel N+X architecture.
+This is with or without a Decentralised or Centralised Bypass.
 For a single transformer-based UPS system these can include:

 - Galvanic isolation between two power supply paths (Rectifier and Static Switch Inputs).